Why Invisible Types

 [fn parse [input]

-...]There are a few situations where this is helpful.
-At module boundaries, a sig makes the public API contract explicit for anyone reading the code.
-When you want to constrain polymorphism, a sig lets you make a function less general than the compiler would infer.
-And when you are debugging a confusing type error, adding a sig can help localize the problem by giving the compiler a reference point.
+A few situations reward it.
+At a module boundary, a sig makes the public API contract explicit for anyone reading the code.
+To constrain polymorphism, a sig lets you make a function less general than the compiler would infer.
+And when a type error has you puzzled, a sig gives the compiler a fixed reference point and helps localize the conflict.

 sig is always optional.
-The compiler checks that your annotation matches its inference.
-If they disagree, you get an error.
+The compiler checks your annotation against its own inference, and if the two disagree, you get an error.

 Frequently Asked Questions